Do I need counseling?

 Crisis services can be used when you are experiencing a high level of stress or anxiety due to a mental health disorder, and usual coping methods have not been successful in helping to relieve your distress.
 Crisis services can also be used if there is concern for your safety and/or the safety of others.
 If you or a person you know is actively harming themselves or others, law enforcement should be contacted first.
 Crisis services are available by telephone or as a walk-in-service.
-If you are in urgent need of mental health assistance and our lines are busy or we are unavailable, please call 211 or your local count crisis number.
-You may also go to you local hospital emergency room for assistance.
+If you are in urgent need of mental health assistance and our lines are busy or we are unavailable, please call 211 or your local county crisis number.
+You may also go to your local hospital emergency room for assistance.

 What is the Crisis or Urgent Care Line?

 The crisis line is a telephone service which is available during normal business hours to help assist people who are experiencing a mental health crisis.
 The crisis line is staffed by trained personnel who have experience in crisis de-escalation and intervention processes.
-If you are in urgent need of mental health assistance and our lines are busy or we are unavailable, please call 211 or your local count crisis number.
+If you are in urgent need of mental health assistance and our lines are busy or we are unavailable, please call 211 or your local county crisis number.
 You may also go to your local hospital emergency room for assistance.

 How do I schedule an appointment?

 To become a client at Omne Clinic you must first have an intake appointment with a clinician.
 If you were a client at Omne Clinic, Inc. in the past but are not currently seeing a clinician, you will need to schedule a new intake if your file has been closed.
 You can schedule an intake appointment by contacting the intake department staff at 715-832-5454 or 1-800-847-2144.
 The intake staff will ask for information about your reason for seeking services so that they can schedule you with an appropriate clinician.
 The staff will also need to get your insurance information and some other demographic information from you.

 What is your "no show" policy?